axelfiedler/flowAroundTriangles/README.md

 1. Mesh creation
 2. CFD calculation
 3. Neural network model training
-4. Dash app for data exploration
+4. Data exploration using Dash

 The basic idea is to use OpenFOAM to calculate the flow around many differently shaped triangles at different Reynolds numbers and obtain the resulting drag coefficient.
 These results are then used to train a neural network.
 Finally the neural network can be used to estimate the drag coefficient for arbitrary triangles.